cake-contrib/Home/CI.md

 _Please see the [Cake.Recipe documentatian][cake-recipe-migrate] on how to upgrade
 from Cake.Recipe 1.x te 2.x._

-If you do not need to specify any additional configuration, and wishes to just have it work with default options.
+If you do not need to specify any additional configuration, and wish to just have it work with default options.
 Then the most basic build script can be specified as follows: